Cleveland Abbe: Career

+Meteorology

 His first work on weather was centered on forecasting and issuance of warnings for severe weather.
 This preliminary work was started while still in Cincinnati.
 His first bulletin was issued on 1 September 1869.

-Abbe was appointed chief meteorologist at the United States Weather Bureau on 3 January 1871, which at the time was part of the Signal Corps.
+Abbe was appointed chief meteorologist at the United States Weather Bureau on 3 January 1871, which at the time was part of the U.S. Signal Corps.
 One of the first things that he addressed was the forecasting dimension of meteorology.
 He recognized that predicting the weather required a widespread, yet coordinated team.
 And so with short-term funding granted from the Cincinnati Chamber of Commerce, he enlisted twenty volunteer weather observers to help report conditions.
 Western Union agreed to permit the observers to communicate without charge, and Abbe and his team went to work.
 He selected data-collecting instruments that would be critical to the success of weather predicting, and he trained Army observer sergeants in their use.
-Field data was transmitted using code designed to minimize word count, and at the designated times, information flooded the transmission stations.
+Field data was transmitted using code designed to minimize word count.
+Each message started with a station location, with code words for temperature, pressure, dew point, precipitation and wind direction, cloud observations, wind velocity and sunset observations.

+At the designated times, information flooded the transmission stations.
 Clerks would then decode and record the messages and manually enter data onto weather maps, which were then used to predict the weather.

 On February 19, 1871, Abbe personally gave the first official weather report.
 He continued to forecast alone for the next six months, while simultaneously training others.
 He was joined in mid-1871 by two Army lieutenants and a civilian professor in giving reports, and the team was then able to rotate the heavy workload.
 Abbe demanded precise language in the forecasts and ensured that every forecast covered four key meteorological elements: weather (clouds and precipitation), temperature, wind direction, and barometric pressure.
 By the end of the first year of reporting, over 60 copies of weather charts had been sent to Congress, the press, and various scientific institutions.
 By 1872, Abbe regularly sent over 500 sets of daily maps and bulletins overseas in exchange for European meteorological data.
 Abbe also insisted on verifying predictions.
 During the first year of operation, in 1871, Abbe and his staff verified 69 percent of their predictions; the annual report apologized for the other 31 percent, citing the time constraints as the cause.

-Abbe founded and was the initial editor of the Monthly Weather Review in 1872.
-He also was the editor from 1892 until 1915 (just before his death).
+In 1872, Abbe founded and was the initial editor of the Monthly Weather Review.
+He also was the editor from 1892 until 1915 just before his death.
 The Mount Weather Observatory in Virginia also produced a weather bulletin, of which Abbe was the editor from 1909 to 1913.